About Travel Inspired Living

 Travel Inspired Living began as The Traveling Praters in 2009 and was never intended to be seen by outside eyes.
 Living in a 31-foot motorhome with her husband, three homeschooled teenage children, and a rescued pound puppy, the blog began as a hobby and outlet to keep founder, Tonya Prater, sane.

-Tonya’s family survived 18-months as full-time RV’ers, her kids have grown up and mostly moved out, and the blog has shifted from a personal journal to a valuable resource for those seeking travel inspiration, tips, and ideas on:
+Tonya’s family survived 18-months as full-time RV’ers, her kids have grown up and mostly moved out of the house, and the blog has shifted from a personal journal to provide travel inspiration to the (mostly) budget-minded.

 Tonya Prater, Founder of TravelInspiredLiving.com

 Tonya started writing when she homeschooled her three children and served as the newsletter editor for their local homeschool support group, Training Leaders for Christ.
 When her family wasn’t traveling with her husband’s job, she would also arrange field trips for her family and support group because she believes the best way to learn isn’t from a textbook, but through experiences.